geoffreyweal/LDM/README.md

 ## 2. Using VirtualBox and opening the Virtual Machine

-### 2.1: Turning on the LDM Virtual Machine
+### 2.1: Adding the LDM Virtual Machine to your VirtualBox

-First, we will turn on the LDM virtual machine:
+First, we will add the LDM virtual machine to your VirtualBox:

 1. Open the VirtualBox program.
 2. Click the green + icon called add.